strivn/idl-project/README.md

 ## Fine-Tuning Data

 At this stage of the project, fine tuning models on the full FLAN 2022 dataset as described on the TRLM paper would be costly and time consuming.
-Instead FLAN Subset Mini (around 300 mb) can be used to test the fine tuning process.
+Instead FLAN Subset Mini (around 300 mb based on deduped) can be used to test the fine tuning process.

 source:`https://huggingface.co/datasets/pszemraj/flan-subsets-mini`